PsionicRaposa/Modern-UI-For-Hlockey/README.md

 Future plans may include Light and Team based theming options.

-# Steps for Installation:
+# Recommended Steps for Installation:

-1. Download the Stylus extension from the Chrome Web Store at:
+1. (Skip if you have Stylus) Download the Stylus extension from the Chrome Web Store at:

    https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne